seto10987/Majoras-Mask-AP-PopTracker-Pack/README.md

 ## Installation

-Just download the lastest build or source and put in your packs folder (zipped or unzipped does not matter.)
+[Download the latest build or source](https://github.com/LittleCube-hax/Majoras-Mask-AP-PopTracker-Pack/releases/latest) and move the file into your packs folder.
+Alternatively, you can drag it on top of a PopTracker window, which will ask you if you want to install the pack.

-##More Info
+## More Info

-This will be a work in progress while the AP integration is developed, and will be designed to follow AP's logic, not necessarily matching standalone or higher difficulties at this time.
-If you encounter any bugs, or have any questions regarding the tracker, feel free to ask or ping me anytime (@Seto10987)
+This pack is in work in progress and is developed as the different difficulties’ logic are being worked on.
+It follows Archipelago’s logic, not necessarily matching standalone or higher difficulties at this time.
+If you encounter any bugs or have any questions, feel free to ask by pinging the pack maintainer on Discord (@g4m3rl1f3).